element0/hiena/src/dcel.md

-# domain cell map: complex table #  {#dcel-map}
+## domain cell map: complex table ##  {#dcel-map}

 2017-10-08 0730

-a domain cell can be visualized as a single row in a table.  the columns of the table are layered and nested and reflect the mappings.
+a domain cell can be visualized as a single row in a table.  the columns of the table are layered and nested to reflect the mappings.

 dcel production and service module